theintern/intern/docs/configuration.md

 informatioon from an `intern.json` file in the project root.

-Wherever config property values come from, the executor will validate and normalize them into a canonical format ("resolve" them) when the testing process starts.
+Wherever config property values come from, the executor will validate and normalize them into a canonical format.
+It will perform addition "resolution" steps just before testing starts, such as expanding suite globs.
 This allows the executor’s constructor or `configure` method to be flexible in what data it accepts.
 For example, the canonical form of the `environments` property is an array of objects:

 ```ts
 environments: [{ browserName: 'chrome' }];